Igeorgemichael/Altschool-Cloud-Eng_Assignment/Deploy-Laravel-and-Set-up-Postgresql.md

 ### LAMP Stack:
   A LAMP stack is a popular open-source web development platform that consists of four key components, each of which plays a specific role in web application development.
 The term "LAMP" is an acronym that represents these four components:

 - **Linux**: Linux is the operating system that forms the foundation of the LAMP stack.
 It provides the environment for hosting web applications and serves as the server's underlying operating system.
 Linux is chosen for its stability, security, and versatility.
-Popular Linux distributions used in LAMP stacks include Ubuntu, CentOS, and Debian.

 - **Apache**: Apache is the web server software in the LAMP stack.
 It's responsible for handling client requests and serving web content to users' web browsers.
 Apache is highly configurable and supports a wide range of web-related technologies.
 It's known for its reliability and widespread use in the web hosting industry.

-- **MySQL (or MariaDB)**: MySQL is the relational database management system (RDBMS) used in the LAMP stack for storing and managing data.
+- **MySQL**: MySQL is the relational database management system (RDBMS) used in the LAMP stack for storing and managing data.
 It is known for its speed and reliability, making it a popular choice for web applications.
-MariaDB, a fork of MySQL, is often used as an alternative due to its open-source nature and enhanced performance.

 - **PHP**: PHP is the server-side scripting language that enables the dynamic generation of web content and interactions with the database.
 It's a powerful language for web development and is widely used for creating web applications.
 PHP scripts are embedded within HTML and executed on the server, generating dynamic web pages.